nexus-codes/Scoop-Spotify/README.md

 - Feel free the click the link that pops up when this happens to report the issue (you can also manually report an issue)
 - You can also use the `-s` or `--skip` flag when installing/updating to skip the hash-check step

+## scoop-update error

+If it shows any error while running `scoop update`, you can

+- Try again after some time to see if it goes away
+- Remove and re-add the bucket with `scoop bucket rm spotify` and `scoop bucket add spotify https://github.com/zwxi/Scoop-Spotify.git` all apps will stay installed

 ## Notes

 - None of the packages in this bucket can be installed globally.